Implicit Neural Representation for Multiuser Continuous Aperture Array Beamforming: Abstract

 \section{Abstract}

-Implicit neural representations (INRs) can parameterize continuous beamforming functions in continuous aperture arrays (CAPAs) and thus enable efficient online inference.
-Existing INR-based beamforming methods for CAPAs, however, typically suffer from high training complexity and limited generalizability.
-To address these issues, we first derive a closed-form expression for the achievable sum rate in multiuser multi-CAPA systems where both the base station and the users are equipped with CAPAs.
-For sum-rate maximization, we then develop a functional weighted minimum mean-squared error (WMMSE) algorithm by using orthonormal basis expansion to convert the functional optimization into an equivalent parameter optimization problem.
-Based on this functional WMMSE algorithm, we further propose BeamINR, an INR-based beamforming method implemented with a graph neural network to exploit the permutation-equivariant structure of the optimal beamforming policy; its update equation is designed from the structure of the functional WMMSE iterations.
-Simulation results show that the functional WMMSE algorithm achieves the highest sum rate at the cost of high online complexity.
-Compared with baseline INRs, BeamINR substantially reduces inference latency, lowers training complexity, and generalizes better across the number of users and carrier frequency.
+This paper studies the optimization of beamforming functions for multiuser multi-continuous aperture array (CAPA) systems, where both the base station and the users are equipped with CAPAs.
+We first derive a closed-form expression for the achievable sum rate, and then develop a functional weighted minimum mean-squared error (WMMSE) algorithm, which transforms the functional optimization problem into an equivalent parameter optimization problem by employing orthonormal basis expansion.
+Based on the functional WMMSE algorithm, we further propose BeamINR, an implicit neural representation (INR) method for learning continuous beamforming functions.
+BeamINR is designed as a graph neural network to exploit the permutation equivariance of the optimal beamforming policy, with an update equation designed according to the functional WMMSE iterations.
+Simulation results show that both the functional WMMSE algorithm and BeamINR outperform existing numerical and INR-based baselines.
+BeamINR approaches the sum rate of the functional WMMSE with substantially lower inference latency.
+Compared with INR-based baselines, BeamINR reduces training complexity and improves generalization to the number of users, CAPA sizes, and carrier~frequencies.